praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 1. Click **[!UICONTROL Save]**.

 After you create the property, go to the **[!UICONTROL Environments]** tab for the new property and make note of the Environment IDs.
-You can copy the Environment ID from the Environments tab to paste it when creating an Edge configuration.
+You can copy the Environment ID from the **[!UICONTROL Environments]** tab to paste it when creating an Edge configuration, if the Adobe Org used in Edge Configuration differs from the Adobe Org used in Launch Server Side.
+Otherwise, you can select the Launch Server Side Environment from a drop-down menu.

 ## Create Edge Configuration